MINISTRY and HiGHER EDUCATION COMMISSION (MHED)

 This will help ensure that lay programs meet the same high standards of theological integrity and ministry readiness.

-Contact Lay Ministry Team
+Certified Lay Ministry Programs

 CLERGY EDUCATION PATHWAYS